sfigg/commercialization-public/manufacture/iot/CommercializationFAQ.md

 ms.technology: windows-oem
 ---

-# Windows 10 IoT Core Commercialization Frequently Asked Questions (FAQ)
+# Windows 10 IoT Core Commercialization FAQ

 If you're looking to get a few questions answered regarding the commercialization process, you've come to the right place.
 Not finding your question?
 Submit a suggested question below under "Feedback".